Goals for Education | Monitoring State Policies

 Career and Technical Education

-Alabama attendees at SREB’s State Leaders Forum on policies for high-quality career and technical education in November 2017: 6
+Alabama attendees at SREB’s State Leaders Forum in December 2018: 5

 The state department sent representatives to SREB’s Sixth Annual Educator Effectiveness Convening in May 2018.
 They participated in collaborative working sessions with peers from 12 SREB states.
 At the meeting, state department staff met to discuss four shared problems of practice: equitable access to effective teaching, leadership development, professional learning, and teacher voice.